fakruddin-pcb-dev/batt_cap_test/README.md

 battery capacitiy tester with constant current

 # Variant
-pcb->this is for a diffrent position of resistor
+pcb->this is for a different position of resistor

 # Dependencies
 U8glib.h